davide-ceretti/strategypy/README.md

 * Security (Disable os, HTTP etc..)
 * Anti-cheating (Isolate bots from what is not exposed by the API)
 * Numpy / Performance improvements
-* Performance tracking
+* Performance tracking/acceptance on build
 * Rework game rules and engine to make it more interesting
-* Build JS front-end
 * More and better unit tests
+* Package FE and their dpeendencies